-Let’s create a simple automatic solar light circuit or a Solar Night Light Circuit.
+Let’s create a simple automatic solar light circuit.
 My kids made it for daily use and to learn electronic circuits.
-They worked well, so we are happy.
+They work well, so we are happy.

 During the night, little white light coming from a LED can help you live more conveniently in the dark.
 It does this even without power from the outlet.
 Because it uses a battery, which is charged from a solar cell during the daytime.

-To achieve this, we experimented with multiple circuits, they were made according to the conditions and parts we have at that time.
+To achieve this, we experimented with multiple 4 circuits, which were made according to the conditions and parts we had at that time.

 We list them in order of the latest updates.